KpyTuK777/Management-OS/docs/AI_ASSISTANT_ARCHITECTURE.md

 ## Purpose and status

+The coherent character produced by this architecture is synthesized in [AI Assistant Identity](AI_ASSISTANT_IDENTITY.md).
+That identity introduces no new responsibility, boundary, authority, or implementation scope; this document remains authoritative for Assistant architecture.

 The AI Assistant is the future operational intelligence layer of Management OS.
 It is not a chatbot, a domain-data owner, or an autonomous actor.
 Its purpose is to understand operational context, reduce cognitive load, organize information,